Decoding ML Decision: An Agentic Reasoning Framework for Large-Scale Ranking System: Experiments

 \subsection{Experimental Settings}

-\paragraph{Dataset} We constructed a benchmark dataset utilizing 20 internal experiments.
-For each experiment, we initially ran the GAS~\citep{wu2025gas} algorithm to generate hundreds of policy candidates with their corresponding metric measurements and confidence intervals.
-Subsequently, for each experiment, we automatically synthesized five distinct instruction types representing common policy selection scenarios: \begin{itemize} [itemsep=0pt, topsep=2pt, parsep=0pt] \item \textbf{Maximize Both}: Find policies that jointly optimize two metrics \item \textbf{Maximize with Constraint}: Optimize a primary metric while ensuring a secondary metric does not regress \item \textbf{Tradeoff Analysis}: Identify Pareto-optimal policies representing different tradeoff points between competing metrics \item \textbf{Efficiency Optimization}: Select policies with the highest composite efficiency score \item \textbf{Single Metric}: Maximize a single target metric regardless of others \end{itemize} This process yielded a total of 100 instructions (20 experiments $\times$ 5 instruction types), which were used to evaluate performance in real-world settings.
-For each instruction, we computed the ground-truth as the top-5 policies according to the specified optimization criteria, enabling evaluation of both top-1 accuracy and ranking quality.
+\paragraph{Dataset} We constructed a benchmark dataset from 20 internal large-scale online experiments deployed on a live production system serving billions of users, with approximately 0.5 billion users per experiment and 10 billion user-experiment pairs in total (with overlap across experiments).
+For each experiment, we initially ran the GAS~\citep{wu2025gas} algorithm to generate hundreds of policy candidates with their corresponding metric measurements.
+To enable objective evaluation with deterministic ground truth, we defined five instruction templates representing common policy selection scenarios: \begin{itemize} [itemsep=0pt, topsep=2pt, parsep=0pt] \item \textbf{Maximize Both}: Find policies that jointly optimize two metrics \item \textbf{Maximize with Constraint}: Optimize a primary metric while ensuring a secondary metric does not regress \item \textbf{Tradeoff Analysis}: Identify Pareto-optimal policies representing different tradeoff points between competing metrics \item \textbf{Efficiency Optimization}: Select policies with the highest composite efficiency score